Climate-Related Information Disclosures Based on TCFD Recommendations

 • Monitoring of information about rising sea levels

-Opportunities Products/Services Higher demand for plastic magnets, barium titanate and components for contact-less power supplies due to the expansion of the EV market Medium to long term Large
+Opportunities Products and services Higher demand for plastic magnets, barium titanate and parts for wireless power supplies due to the expansion of the EV market Medium to long term Large

 • Development of supply structures that meet market needs

-Market Increased demand for CO2 capture materials associated with expansion of the CCUS market Medium to long term Large
+Market Increased demand for CO₂ solid sorbent associated with expansion of the CCUS market Medium to long term Large

 • Development of business models utilizing open innovation